 He didn't want to own it.

-I read until the last word was over.
+I read until it was done.

 Afterwards, I took a long walk to decompress.
 And to confess.
 And to address my God with a voice that cried out for reasoning.
 Then a new perspective, a glimpse of what redemption is all about, came to me in a fresh new way.